-To test whether vellowhammers and pine buntings differ in mtDNA we sequenced a subset of samples of each species from allopatric populations: yellowhammers from the Baltic Sea, Kursk, and Krasnodar regions (41 samples), and pine buntings from Chita and Sakhalin regions (33 samples; for locations, see Supporting information, Table S1).
-We amplified 1032 bp of the ND2 gene using the primers L5215: 5'-TATCGGGCCCATACCCCGAAAAT-3' and 1064: 5'-CTTTGAAGGCCTTCGGTTTA-3' (Drovetski et al., 2004).
-Polymerase chain reaction (PCR) amplification was conducted using 1 μM each of primers L5215 and 1064, $1 \times PCR$ buffer and 1.5 U Tag DNA polymerase (New England Biolabs), 2.5 mM MgCl2 (Invitrogen), and 0.25 mM dNTP-mix (New England Biolabs) in a 25-μL total volume.
-PCR included an initial denaturing step of 94 °C for 3 min, followed by 35 cycles of 94 °C for 30 s, 55 °C for 30 s, and 72 °C for 1 min, and a final elongation step at 72 °C for 10 min.
-To compare levels of ND2 variation in the yellowhammer/pine bunting species complex with that throughout the Emberiza genus, we sequenced the same ND2 fragment from eight other species: Emberiza aureola, Emberiza calandra, Emberiza cioides, Emberiza cirlus, Emberiza hortulana, Emberiza spodocephala, Emberiza stewarti, and Emberiza tristrami (see Supporting information, Table S1).
+In order to test whether yellowhammers and pine buntings differ in mtDNA we sequenced a subset of samples of each species from allopatric populations: yellowhammers from the Baltic Sea, Kursk and Krasnodar regions (41 samples), and pine buntings from Chita and Sakhalin regions (33 samples; see Table S1 and Fig. 1 for locations).
+We amplified 1032 base pairs (bp) of the ND2 gene using the primers L5215: 5'-TATCGGGCCCATACCCCGAAAAT-3' and H1064: 5'-CTTTGAAGGCCTTCGGTTTA-3' (Drovetski et al., 2004).
+PCR amplification was conducted using 1 μM each of primers L5215 and H1064, 1x PCR buffer and 1.5 U Tag DNA polymerase (New England Biolabs), 2.5 mM MgCl2 (Invitrogen), and 0.25 mM dNTP-mix (New England Biolabs) in 25 μl total volume.
+PCR included an initial denaturing step of 94°C for 3 min, followed by 35 cycles of 94°C for 30 sec, 55°C for 30 sec, and 72°C for 1 min, followed by a final elongation step at 72°C for 10 min.
+To compare levels of ND2 variation in the yellowhammer/pine bunting species complex with that throughout the Emberiza genus, we sequenced the same ND2 fragment from eight other species: E. aureola, E. calandra, E. cioides, E. cirlus, E. hortulana, E. spodocephala, E. stewarti, and E. tristrami (Table S1).

-We are reasonably confident that our ND2 sequences are from the mitochondrial genome rather than from a nuclear pseudogene (Sorenson & Quinn, 1998) for several reasons.
+We are reasonably confident that our ND2 sequences are from the mitochondrial genome rather than from a nuclear pseudogene (Sorenson & Quinn, 1998), for several reasons.
 First, we used a combination of tissue samples and blood samples, and the two sources of DNA gave compatible results (pseudogenes are more likely to be amplified from blood than from tissue).
-Second, our resulting ND2 phylogeny of ten Emberiza species (see Results) is highly consistent with the cytochrome b (cytb) phylogeny presented by Alström et al. (2007), differing only slightly in nodes that received low bootstrap support in the cvtb phylogeny (e.g. the placement of E. cirlus).
+Second, our resulting ND2 phylogeny of 10 Emberiza species (see Results) is highly consistent with the cytochrome b phylogeny presented by

+Alström et al. (2007), differing only slightly in nodes that received low bootstrap support in the cytochrome b phylogeny (e.g. the placement of E. cirlus).
 Third, our ND2 phylogeny had much greater depth than our CHD1Z phylogeny, consistent with the expectation that mitochondrial sequences evolve more quickly than nuclear sequences (Sorenson & Quinn, 1998).

-We sequenced 612 bp of an intron of a sex-linked gene, CHD1Z on the Z-chromosome (Fridolfsson & Ellegren, 1999), from 173 samples representing both parental species and their hybrids.
-PCR amplification was performed using 1 μM each of primers 2550F (5'-GTTACTGATTCGTCTACGAGA-3') and 2718R (5'-ATTGAAATGATCCAGTGCTTG-3'; Fridolfsson & Ellegren, 1999) and other PCR reagents as described above for ND2, in a 25-μL total volume.
-PCR included an initial denaturing step of 94 °C for 3 min, followed by 35 cycles of 94 °C for 30 s, 50 °C for 30 s, and 72 °C for 40 s, and a final elongation step at 72 °C for 10 min.
-To compare CHD1Z variation within the yellowhammer/pine bunting species complex with that throughout the genus, we sequenced the same CHD1Z fragment from four other species: E. calandra, E. hortulana, E. cirlus, and E. stewarti (see Supporting information, Table S1).
+We sequenced 612 bp of an intron of a sex-linked gene, CHD1Z on the Z-chromosome, (Fridolfsson & Ellegren, 1999), from 173 samples representing both parental species and their hybrids.
+PCR amplification was performed using 1 μM each of primers 2550F (5'-GTTACTGATTCGTCTACGAGA-3') and 2718R (5'-ATTGAAATGATCCAGTGCTTG-3'; Fridolfsson & Ellegren, 1999) and other PCR reagents as described above for ND2, in 25 μl total volume.
+PCR included an initial denaturing step of 94°C for 3 min, followed by 35 cycles of 94°C for 30 sec, 50°C for 30 sec, and 72°C for 40 sec, and a final elongation step at 72°C for 10 min.
+To compare CHD1Z variation within the yellowhammer/pine bunting species complex with that throughout the genus, we sequenced the same CHD1Z fragment from four other species: E. calandra, E. hortulana, E. cirlus, and E. stewarti (Table S1).
 Purification and sequencing of PCR products for both the ND2 gene and the CHD1Z intron were performed by Macrogen (Seoul, South Korea).

 Sequences were aligned and edited using BIOEDIT (Hall, 1999).
-Both avian sex chromosomes (Z and W) have a copy of the CHD1Z gene, but the intron used differs in length between these chromosomes (Fridolfsson & Ellegren, 1999).
-For sequencing, we used the samples obtained from the homogametic sex (males) only, to avoid sequencing complications from the presence of the W-chromosome copy.
-To reconstruct haplotypes from unphased genotypes we used the software FASTPHASE under default settings (Scheet & Stephens, 2006).
+Both avian sex chromosomes (Z and W) have a copy of the CHD1Z gene, but the intron used here differs in length between these chromosomes (Fridolfsson & Ellegren, 1999).
+For sequencing we used the samples obtained from the homogametic sex (males) only, to avoid sequencing complications from the presence of the W-chromosome copy.
+To reconstruct haplotypes from unphased genotypes we used the program FASTPHASE under default settings (Scheet & Stephens, 2006).